reason-healthcare/reason-framework/packages/cpg-execution/documentaiton/questionnaire.md

 ## PlanDefinition/$apply

 Propose this process be wrapped into $apply based on heuristics.
-Where there is PlanDefintion.action.input, build the Questionnaire and QuestionnaireResponse dynamically.
+Where there is PlanDefinition.action.input, build the Questionnaire and QuestionnaireResponse dynamically.

 ## StructureDefinition/$questionnaire